 Day 2 - Bangkok - city tour with a difference

 City tour with a difference taking in both the famous sites and the parts tourists don’t usually get to see!
-Bangkok by riverboat, sky-train, tuk-tuk and canal boat with visits along the way to include the Grand Palace, fabulous Wat Phra Keow, (‘Temple of the Emerald Buddha’) and the fascinating Jim Thompson House Museum.
+Bangkok by riverboat, sky-train, tuk-tuk and canal boat with visits along the way including the Grand Palace, fabulous Wat Phra Keow, (‘Temple of the Emerald Buddha’), Wat Pho and, of course, local markets and vibrant street-life.

 Overnight: Bangkok Transport: Train, Taxi, Boat, Walk, Meals: B, L,

-Leaving the Capital we’ll journey by local train to Kanchanaburi Province, across the historic Bridge on the River Kwai and along the infamous, but highly scenic, ‘Death Railway’.
-Afternoon visit to Sai Yok Noi Waterfall and short jungle hike through the lush surrounding jungle before checking into our accommodation on the banks of the Kwai itself.
+Early morning boat ride along the canals before continuing to Kanchanaburi where we’ll ride the local train across the historic Bridge on the River Kwai and along the infamous, but highly scenic, ‘Death Railway’.
+Afternoon visit to Sai Yok Noi Waterfall and short jungle hike through the national park before checking into our accommodation on the banks of the Kwai itself.